 alveolar macrophage function , lung cancer, M tuberculosis, environmental health policy, asbestos-related diseases, Climate Change

-We also analyze BAL cells, bronchial brush, and microdissected samples from lung resections to search for tumor suppressor gene mutations and gene expression changes that will help us identify workers exposed to asbestos and cigarette smoke making them at high risk for lung cancer.
+At the William N. Rom Environmental Lung Disease Laboratory at NYC Health + Hospitals/Bellevue we research the health effects of exposure to World Trade Center dust, air pollution, and occupational particulate matter.
+We analyze bronchoalveolar lavage (BAL) cells, bronchial brush biopsies, and microdissected samples from lung resections to find tumor suppressor gene mutations and gene expression changes.
+The goal is to identify workers who are exposed to asbestos and cigarette smoke and therefore at high risk for lung cancer.

-In tuberculosis studies, we investigate IL-8, TNF-a, IL-1b, and IL-6 roles in the granulomatous response.
-Regarding the transcriptional regulation of these genes, we identified NF-IL6 enhancer site(s) that respond to Mycobacterium tuberculosis or cytokines stimulated by the mycobacterium.
-Interferon-g activates AM to enhance M. tuberculosis killing and IL-12 promotes the TH1 cytokine response; we evaluate how these cytokines alter the immune response in vivo by BAL.
-Also, we study the interaction of NF-IL6 with the natural resistance in the AM (Nramp) gene to dissect the genetic control of AM activation.
+In our TB studies, we investigate the roles of interleukins TNFα, IL-1β, and IL-6 in the granulomatous response.
+In studying the transcriptional regulation of the genes encoding these cytokines, we identified nuclear factor interleukin 6 (NF-IL6) enhancer sites that respond to either Mycobacterium tuberculosis or cytokines stimulated by the mycobacterium.
+Interferon gamma (INF-γ) activates AM to enhance M. tuberculosis killing, and IL-12 promotes the type 1 helper T (Th1) cell cytokine response.
+We use BAL to evaluate how these cytokines alter the immune response in vivo.
+We also study the interaction of NF-IL6 with the natural resistance–associated macrophage protein 1, or NRAMP1, gene in the AM to elucidate the genetic mechanisms of AM activation.

-We also have a research interest in the Early Detection of Lung Cancer as part of the NCI Early Detection Research Network for the past 15 years.
-The NYU Lung Cancer Biomarker Center enrolled over 1500 smokers > age 50 and > 20 pack-years in a CT scan and biomarker research program.
-Biomarker studies were often collaborative with other EDRN members and biotechnology companies.
-The projects were shared with Dr. Harvey Pass who provided lung cancer samples.
+We also have a research interest in the early detection of lung cancer and have been part of the National Cancer Institute’s Early Detection Research Network (EDRN) for the past 15 years.
+As a part of the EDRN, the NYU Lung Cancer Biomarker Center has enrolled over 1,500 smokers over the age of 50 with a smoking history of more than 20 pack-years in a CT-scan and biomarker research program.
+We performed biomarker studies in collaboration with other EDRN members and biotechnology companies.
+These projects also involved the work of Harvey Pass, MD, who provided lung cancer samples.

-My current research is on GLOBAL HEATING which has supplanted global warming and climate change as a term describing the global health effects of a hot planet.
-As part of the College of Global Public Health, research is on the health effects including air pollution, biomass cooking, heat waves, and public health effects from increased storms and droughts.
-Mortality is expected to increase 8-fold during the period 2050-2100 related to U.S. policies.
-Wind, solar and fourth generation nuclear are pathways to avert this mortality by lowering the increase in carbon dioxide.
+My most recent research is on “global heating”—a term that has supplanted “global warming” and “climate change” in describing the global health effects of a hot planet.
+As part of the NYU College of Global Public Health, I investigate the public health effects of air pollution, biomass cooking, heat waves, increased storms, and droughts.
+Based on current U.S. policies, mortality is expected to increase eightfold during the period 2050–2100.
+Wind, solar, and fourth-generation nuclear energy are possible pathways for averting this rise in death rates by reducing carbon dioxide emissions.

 Bellevue, Old Administration Building